ashimakeshava/ashimakeshava.github.io/about.md

 I am interested in studying goal-oriented human oculomotor behavior in naturalistic environments.
 I work with fully mobile experimental setups in virtual reality.
 Broadly, I am interested in Enactive and Embodied accounts of Cognition and how our environment _affords_ the possibility of (inter)action within it.

-Besides my research, I also supervise BSc and MSc thesis projects and successfully taught a course on basics of data analysis in SS2019.
+Besides my research, I also supervise BSc and MSc thesis projects.
+I taught a course on analysis and visualization of eye-tracking and EEG data in SS2019.
 I am a strong proponent of _Learning-by-doing_ and try to use similar principles for teaching and supervision.

 You can find my publications [here](https://scholar.google.com/citations?user=YGO0ev0AAAAJ&hl=en)